Nevada Department of Education logo

 Nevada must match at least twenty-five percent of the total amount of funds expended for adult education and literacy activities in the state with state and local contributions, which may be in cash or in-kind; the state must then maintain the level of effort.

 Local providers are required to match federal funds awarded by 25%.
-Match may be in-kind, or cash and all expenditures used for match must be allowable, reasonable and allocable in compliance with applicable federal and state law and regulations.
+Match may be in-kind, or cash and all expenditures used for match must be allowable, reasonable, and allocable in compliance with applicable federal and state law and regulations.
 Match may not include unrecovered indirect costs, other federal funds, or local or state funds used for match for a different federal grant.

 Program Income Policy

-CFR 200.80 defines program income as gross income earned by the subgrantee that is directly generated by a federally funded project or activity or earned as a direct result of a federal sponsored project during the period of performance.
+2 CFR 200 defines program income as gross income earned by the subgrantee that is directly generated by a federally funded project or activity or earned as a direct result of a federal sponsored project during the period of performance.

 CFR 200.307 identifies the requirements related to program income.
 As summary: